GLOSSARY OF TERMS AS USED ON THIS SITE

 Frontline The most influential position in a movement.
-For us at Mission Lifeforce, our legal frontline is the International Criminal Court, to present ecocide crime; for activists standing as Earth Protectors, the activist frontline is at the coalface of where the harm is occurring.
+For us at Mission Lifeforce, our legal frontline is the International Criminal Court, to present ecocide crime; for activists standing as Earth Protectors from a place of conscience, the activist frontline is at the coalface of where the harm is occurring.

 International Criminal Court (ICC) Court in The Hague where crimes under the Rome Statute may be prosecuted if a given State cannot or will not prosecute such crimes.

-Mission LifeForce A global campaign mobilising civil society to support SIDS taking ecocide law forward: in practice, a growing movement of Earth Protectors built around the Earth Protectors Trust Fund document.
+Mission LifeForce A global campaign mobilising civil society to support SIDS taking ecocide law forward at the International Criminal Court: in practice, a growing movement of legal Earth Protectors built around the Earth Protectors Trust Fund document.